pixie-io/docs.px.dev/content/en/01-about-pixie/06-troubleshooting.md

 - Did you [enable the plugin](/reference/plugins/plugin-system/#enabling-a-plugin) from within the Live UI Admin page?

 - When you enabled the plugin, did you use the correct endpoint?
-How to [check the logs](#troubleshooting-a-pixie-plugin-how-do-i-check-the-pixie-logs-for-plugin-errors).
+[Check the logs](#troubleshooting-a-pixie-plugin-how-do-i-check-the-pixie-logs-for-plugin-errors).

 - When you enabled a third party Pixie Plugin, did you use the correct type of API key?
-How to [check the logs](#troubleshooting-a-pixie-plugin-how-do-i-check-the-pixie-logs-for-plugin-errors).
+[Check the logs](#troubleshooting-a-pixie-plugin-how-do-i-check-the-pixie-logs-for-plugin-errors).

 - Did you [configure the data retention scripts](/reference/plugins/plugin-system/#long-term-data-retention)?
 You will need to enable one or more preset scripts and/or custom export scripts.